-This article describes how to configure your Asset Bank so that users can download the images in their lightbox as a PowerPoint presentation file (either PPT or PPTX).
+This article describes how to configure your Asset Bank so that users can download images as a PowerPoint presentation file (either PPT or PPTX).

 If the template file selected by a user is PPT, then the images will simply be placed on a new slide (each) which is copied from the last slide in the template.
 If the template contains more than one slide then the first slides are just left at the top of the presentation (this is so your templates can contain, for example, introductory text).

 If the template is PPTX then you should add one or more slides containing 'shapes' to determine how the images are positioned on the slides.
 Note that each slide should contain only one of the positioning shapes - this generally means the templates should contain at least two slides - one containing a shape to use for 'landscape' images and one containing a shape to use for 'portrait' images.
 You should also consider having a third slide for 'square'.

 The following logic is used when deciding which slide from the template to use for a particular image, and how to position the image: